nhutle/laravel-crawler-app/readme.md

 ## Live demo

-I have tried to deploy the project on AWS Elastic Beanstalk but can not access it via SSH from my Windows, so that you can not log-in for sure.
+I have tried to deploy the project on AWS Elastic Beanstalk but can not access it via SSH from my Windows, hence you can not log-in for sure.
 I will need to fix it then, at least succeed to ssh to my EC2.

 Link to it http://laravelcrawlerapp-env.eba-surpq9em.ap-southeast-1.elasticbeanstalk.com